N

 $217M

-Edison turned 1,093 patents into $217M while Tesla's world-changing inventions netted him just $20K—a 10,850x wealth gap that proves invention is only half the battle.
+Edison turned 1,093 patents into $217M while Tesla's world-changing inventions left him $20K in the bank—a 10,850x wealth gap that proves genius without business acumen is just expensive hobby work.

 Nikola Tesla's Revenue